 - If you are taking diuretics (water pills), tell your doctor as these may need to be carefully monitored.

-- Tell your doctor about other medications you are taking as they may interact with lithium.
+- Tell your doctor about other medicines, supplements or complementary medicines you are taking as they may interact with lithium.

 - If you are pregnant, planning to become pregnant or breastfeeding tell your doctor straight away.
 Lithium may cause harm to a fetus.

 - Tell your doctor first if you have any heart or kidney problems.

 - Lithium can cause drowsiness, so it is important to consider this if driving or operating heavy machinery.